Yann-P/advent-of-code-2020/day02/README.txt

 How many passwords are valid according to the new interpretation of the policies?

-Your puzzle answer was 699.
+Your puzzle answer was [redacted].

 Both parts of this puzzle are complete!
 They provide two gold stars: **